michael-mueller-git/Python-TCode-Player/README.md

 App to play funscripts on your tcode serial devices.
 Supported video players are [MPV](https://mpv.io/) and [Whirligig](http://www.whirligig.xyz/).

+This Project only implements the most basic features for testing purpose and is not indented for productive use.
+For Windows user i recommend to check out [MultiFunPlayer](https://github.com/Yoooi0/MultiFunPlayer).

 ## Build Application from Source

 ### Windows 10